vblanco20-1/vulkan-guide/vkguide_new_source/chapter_2/vulkan_new_rendering.md

 	});
 ```

-There isnt much to explain it, we are just initializing the _allocator member, and then adding its destruction function into the destruction queue so that it gets cleared when the engine exits.
+There isnt much to explain it, we are initializing the _allocator member, and then adding its destruction function into the destruction queue so that it gets cleared when the engine exits.
 We hook the physical device, instance, and device to the creation function.
 Vulkan Memory Allocator library follows similar call conventions as the vulkan api, so it works with similar info structs.

 # New draw loop.

 Drawing directly into the swapchain is fine for many projects, and it can even be optimal in some cases such as phones.
 But it comes with a few restrictions.
-The most important of it is that the formats of the image used in the swapchain are not guaranteed.
+The most important of them is that the formats of the image used in the swapchain are not guaranteed.
 Different OS, drivers, and windowing modes can have different optimal swapchain formats.
-We could force a fixed format on the swapchain image, but that might not be the best.
+Things like HDR support also need their own very specific formats.
 Another one is that we only get a swapchain image index from the windowing present system.
 There are low-latency techniques where we could be rendering into another image, and then directly push that image to the swapchain with very low latency.

 One very important limitation is that their resolution is fixed to whatever your window size is.
 If you want to have higher or lower resolution, and then do some scaling logic, you need to draw into a different image.